 In order to achieve its work program, the NGFS has structured its work into three dedicated workstreams: Supervision (WS1- chaired by Ma Jun from the People’s Bank of China), Macrofinancial (WS2- chaired by Sarah Breeden from the Bank of England) and Mainstreaming green finance (WS3- chaired by Joachim Wuermeling from the Deutsche Bundesbank).

-On December 12th 2018, the NGFS consists of the following members: Banco de España, Banco de México, Banco de Portugal, Bank Al Maghrib, Bank of England, Bank of Finland, Bank Negara Malaysia (Central Bank of Malaysia), Banque centrale du Luxembourg, Banque de France / Autorité de Contrôle Prudentiel et de Résolution (ACPR), Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin), De Nederlandsche Bank, Deutsche Bundesbank, European Banking Authority, European Central Bank, Finansinspektionen (Swedish FSA), Japan FSA, Monetary Authority of Singapore, National Bank of Belgium, Norges Bank, Oesterreichische Nationalbank, People’s Bank of China, Reserve Bank of Australia, Reserve Bank of New Zealand and Sveriges Riksbank.
+As of March 19th 2019, the NGFS consists of the following members: Banca d’Italia, Banco de España, Banco de México, Banco de Portugal, Bank Al Maghrib, Bank of Canada, Bank of England, Bank of Finland, Bank of Greece, Bank Negara Malaysia (Central Bank of Malaysia), Bank of Thailand, Banque centrale du Luxembourg, Banque de France / Autorité de Contrôle Prudentiel et de Résolution (ACPR), Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin), Central Bank of Hungary, Central Bank of Ireland, Danmarks Nationalbank, De Nederlandsche Bank, Deutsche Bundesbank, European Banking Authority, European Central Bank, European Insurance and Occupational Pensions Authority (EIOPA), Finansinspektionen (Swedish FSA), Finanstilsynet (Norwegian FSA), Japan FSA, Monetary Authority of Singapore, National Bank of Belgium, Norges Bank, Oesterreichische Nationalbank, People’s Bank of China, Reserve Bank of Australia, Reserve Bank of New Zealand, Sveriges Riksbank and Superintendencia Financiera De Colombia.”

 Several institutions have joined the NGFS as observers: the Bank for International Settlement, the European Bank for Reconstruction and Development, the Organisation for Economic Cooperation and Development, the Sustainable Insurance Forum, the World Bank and the International Finance Corporation.